-The records of events are protected to prevent alteration and detect tampering and to ensure that only individuals with authorized trusted access are able to perform any operations without modifying integrity, authenticity, and confidentiality of the data.
+The records of events are protected to prevent alteration and detect tampering and to ensure that only trusted roles can perform operations, without modifying integrity, authenticity, and confidentiality of the data.

-The records of events are date stamped in a secure manner that guarantees, from the date of creation of the record to the end of the archive period that there is a trusted link between the event and the time of its realization.
+The records of events are date stamped in a secure manner that guarantees, from the date of creation of the record to the end of the archive period, that there is a trusted link between the event and the time of its realization.

-5.4.5 Audit Log Backup Procedures
+Audit Log Backup Procedures

-Audit logs and audit summaries are backed-up in a secure location (for example, a fireproof safe), under the control of an authorized trusted role, and separated from their component source generation.
-Audit log backup is protected to the same degree as originals.
+Audit logs are backed-up in a secure location (for example, a fireproof safe), under the control of a trusted role and separated from their component source generation.
+Audit log backup is protected to the same degree as the originals.